Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 GymbaROO-KindyROO kids are excelling academically, emotionally, in leadership roles and on the sporting field.
 Find us at: GymbaROO-KindyROO

-You can really help your baby get a great start in life and learning by providing an environment that encourages their healthy development.
-Dr Jane Williams, Research and Education General Manager for GymbaROO and one of Australia’s leading experts on baby development, passes on a few tips.
+You can really help your baby get the best start in life and learning by providing an environment that encourages their healthy development.
+Dr Jane Williams, Research and Education General Manager for GymbaROO and one of Australia’s leading experts on baby development, passes on 10 ways to give your baby a great start.

 1. Tummy time